Rhyzhang/rhyzhang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I am a student who is fascinated by technology's ability to improve the lives of humans all around the world.
 I am passionate about all things tech from the most recent software and hardware breakthroughs to the policy, economics, and history of tech.
-My dream is to be able to contribute to the frontiers of computer science and AI.
+My ultimate goal is to make meaningful contributions to the fields of computer science and AI.
+At the moment, I’m exploring academia, policy, and industry to see where my strengths align and where I can make the greatest impact!

 Education:
 - Columbia University 2028